Cosmorb/a2-NicholasDriscoll/README.md

 Basic Requirements:

-I met all of the basic requirements by including both the server results and a foreman enters functionality in the server logic.
+I met all of the basic requirements by including both server results and a foreman enters functionality in the server logic.
 The only part I don't think I completed was the derived field, as I wasn't sure what would fit within the needs of my application's design.
 Additionally, I had difficulty figuring out a way to generate a creation date to set a deadline based on priority, so I wasn't able to finish that.
 I also didn't want to just copy and paste from ChatGPT.
 However, I was able to create a website that I plan to use for future projects by setting up HTML pages that mainly connect to each other and display information I want future employers to see.
 Specifically, I created three pages: one for my contact information, one for the projects I want to showcase, and one for an about me section.
 While the contact page is mainly for this assignment, I believe the others serve as good introductions for future projects or assignments.
 I enjoy building my experience by expanding on what I've already done and modifying it, as I think that's the best way for me to learn.
 I completed almost all the deliverables as outlined in your readme, and you probably pulled this from the pull request to the original repo.

 Technical Achievements: